newsomeb/car-finder/SHARED_TASK_NOTES.md

 - Cost tracking is approximate ($0.002 per request estimated)
 - Feedback is currently logged to feedback.log file - consider database for production
 - Feedback buttons appear below every AI response and persist state
+- Share functionality uses JSON file storage (.shares.json) - consider database for production
+- Share IDs are simple 8-char strings - consider using nanoid or UUID for better uniqueness
+- Shared conversations are read-only with prompts to start new conversations
+- Share button appears in chat header when messages exist
+- Share URLs are automatically copied to clipboard when share button is clicked